 Find your “awe-inspiring” moment.

-With over 900,000 acres of wilderness, Sequoia and Kings Canyon National Parks have a dramatic presence and undeniable beauty.
-Starting in the foothills and stretching across the Great Western Divide, the park includes among it’s natural resources the highest point in the contiguous 48 United States, Mount Whitney, at 14,494 feet (4,418 m).
+The combined lands of Sequoia and Kings Canyon National Parks, the Sequoia National Forest and the Giant Sequoia National Monument have a dramatic presence and undeniable beauty.
+Starting in the foothills and stretching across the Great Western Divide, these diverse areas promise to inspire with towering, old-growth forests of giant sequoias, plunging glacial canyons, deep river valleys, pristine alpine lakes, massive granite monoliths and soaring mountain peaks, including the highest point in the contiguous 48 United States – Mount Whitney, at 14,494 feet (4,418 meters).

+A lifetime of adventure, exploration and awe-inspiring moments await in this vast national treasure.
 So, let us help you get started.

 Giant Forest Museum, Buck Rock Lookout, Congress Trail, Crescent Meadow, Moro Rock, Crystal Cave, & Mineral King.

 Giant Forest Museum is a great starting point for your exploration of the Giant Forest.
 Learn the story of the giant sequoias and the Giant Forest on a stroll around beautiful Round Meadow.
 Trailside exhibits help tell the story of the park on this 1-mile, paved, wheelchair-accessible looped trail.